-Theme Question/Concern Response Class Environmental Assessment & Consultation: Class EA process What is the timeline for the EA process?
-Hydro One is planning to release the draft ESR in June, for review and comment over the summer of 2021.
-Class Environmental Assessment & Consultation: Consultation Which Indigenous communities has Hydro One consulted with on this project?
+THEME QUESTION/CONCERN RESPONSE Are there still opportunities for Hydro One appreciates and encourages the continued participation of Anishnawbek and Haudenosaunee community re the Anishnawbek and continuing discussions for the remainder of the Class EA, subsequent studies and other project activities as the Project pro Haudenosaunee communities monitoring opportunities for Stage 2 Archaeological Assessment and natural environment assessments for the preferred I to continue to participate in towards design and construction, Hydro One will work with communities to identify additional opportunities for participation environmental studies? the Project.
+What is the timeline for the Hydro One is planning to release the draft ESR in June, for review and comment over the summer of 2021.
+EA process?
+Tryaro one is planning to release the draft Esk in sure, for review and comment over the summer of 2021.
 Consultation with Indigenous communities is a top priority for Hydro One.
-We have received delegation of the procedural aspects of consultation from the Crown (Ministry of Energy, Northern Development and Mines).
-The Crown provided Hydro One with a list of Anishnawbek and Haudenosaunee communities with whom Hydro One is required to consult with on this project.
-Throughout the development activities, Hydro One has consulted and will continue to work closely with the communities identified, which include: Aamjiwnaang First Nation Bkejwanong (Walpole Island) First Nation Caldwell First Nation Chippewas of Kettle and Stony Point First Nation Chippewas of the Thames First Nation Oneida Nation of the Thames Six Nations of the Grand River Elected Council Haudenosaunee Confederacy Chiefs Council/Haudenosaunee Development Institute Class Environmental Assessment & Consultation: Consultation How can I provide feedback on this project?
-Hydro One will offer several opportunities to engage with interested individuals through direct contact with their Indigenous Relations Department and through community sessions.
-Several areas where individual feedback may aid in the Project include: Helping to understand local and existing environment.
-The development of evaluation criteria - in an Indigenous context.
-Informing the project team on how to help avoid or mitigate environmental effects and learning about the net effects (including positive).
-This will be documented in the ESR.
-Class Environmental Assessment & Consultation: Consultation WIFN/3 Fires Council concerns with Haudenosaunee involvement / recognition from the Crown?
-Hydro One acknowledges and respects that Anishnawbek and Haudenosaunee communities may have recognized or asserted Aboriginal or treaty rights and overall interests within the Project area.
+We have received delegation of the procedura (Ministry of Energy, Northern Development and Mines).
+The Crown provided Hydro One with a list of Anishnawbek and Hydro One is required to consult with on this project.
+Throughout the development activities, Hydro One has consulted a communities identified, which include: commun consulted Which Indigenous communities has Hydro One consulted with on this project?
+Aamjiwnaang First Nation Bkejwanong (Walpole Island) First Nation Caldwell First Nation Chippewas of Kettle and Stony Point First Nation Chippewas of the Thames First Nation Oneida Nation of the Thames Six Nations of the Grand River Elected Council Haudenosaunee Confederacy Chiefs Council/ Haudenosaunee Development Institute Consultation Hydro One will offer several opportunities to engage with interested individuals through direct contact with their Indigence community sessions.
+Several areas where individual feedback may aid in the Project include: on this pr WIFN/3 concerns Haudenc How can I provide feedback 1.
+Helping to understand local and existing environment. on this project?
+2. The development of evaluation criteria - in an Indigenous context.
+Informing the project team on how to help avoid or mitigate environmental effects and learning about the net effects (inc the ESR.
+WIFN/3 Fires Council concerns with Haudenosaunee involvement / recognition from the Crown?
+Hydro One acknowledges and respects that Anishnawbek and Haudenosaunee communities may have recognized or ass interests within the Project area.
 Hydro One also acknowledged that these interests might be overlapping and varying.
-As a privately owned company, we have been directed by the Crown to undertake the procedural aspects of the Crown's duty to consult on the Project.
-Hydro One is committed to robust and respectful engagement with all communities with an interest in the Project.
-A list of communities that Hydro One has been asked to engage and consult with has been provided by the Crown based on their assessment of the communities' rights and potential project impacts.
-Hydro One continues to consult with all communities listed by the Crown in the duty to consult delegation letter provided to Hydro One to address any Project related interests or concerns.
-Class Environmental Assessment & Consultation: Consultation Concerns raised by HCCC/HDI.
-HCCC/HDI expressed concerns regarding assertion of rights and economic participation in relation to the Project.
-Hydro One met with HCCC/HDI to work towards addressing their concerns and has committed to working together to move the Project forward.
-Hydro One is presently corresponding with HDI representatives on the conclusion of a CFA to assist HCCC/HDI with capacity funding to participate in the engagement process.
+As directed by the Crown to undertake the procedural aspects of the Crown's duty to consult on the Project.
+Hydro One is con with all communities with an interest in the Project.
+A list of communities that Hydro One has been asked to engage and c based on their assessment of the communities' rights and potential project impacts.
+Hydro One continues to consult with duty to consult delegation letter provided to Hydro One to address any Project related interests or concerns.